ThomasWagner-dev/learning/README.md

 This is a collection of random projects i do while learning.

 ## Technologies
-Projects are created with:
+Projects are created with:/n
-Python: 3.9
+Python: 3.9 /n
 Java SE Development Kit: 15.0.1

 ## Setup